 Dining area with large dining table with bench seating and Starck chairs offering good space for up to 12 guests.
 Shuttered windows overlooking the rear garden.

-Sitting room with L shape configuration, large sofa and two armchairs set around a wood burning stove with initial supply of logs provided.
+Sitting room with L shape configuration, large sofa and two armchairs set around a wood burning stove with initial supply of logs provided from February - October.
 A TV nook to the side has a large modular sofa in soft linen with flat screen BT TV with Freeview, BBC iPlayer and Netflix, Blu-ray DVD player.
 Guests will only be able to use Netflix if they have their own account.
 Wicker armchairs.
 Large windows offer views of the sea and Bamburgh Castle.

 Breakfast room is a light filled space with floor to ceiling windows offering super views.
 Round table and four Starck chairs.
 This has a single door allowing access to the front garden.
 Deck chairs and throws for picnics on the lawn are provided.